vivaria/edisonrul.ing/docs/source/cards/fusilier-dragon-the-dual-mode-beast.md

-# FUSILIER DRAGON, THE DUAL-MODE BEAST
+# Fusilier Dragon, The Dual-Mode Beast

 *   If you Set “Fusilier Dragon, the Dual-Mode Beast”, even without Tribute, you do not have to show it to your opponent.
 *   If you Set “Fusilier Dragon, the Dual-Mode Beast” without Tribute, it has 2800 ATK and 2000 DEF while face-down and can be Tributed to activate "Deck Devastation Virus", etc. It has 1400 ATK and 1000 DEF when flipped face-up.